Antonio Marziale

-Antonio Marziale (born September 28, 1997) is an American actor, best known for playing Elliot in the original Netflix movie Alex Strangelove.
+Antonio Marziale (born September 28, 1993) is an American actor, best known for playing Elliot in the original Netflix movie Alex Strangelove.
 He also portrays the character of Benicio in Brian Jordan Alvarez's popular YouTube series, The Gay and Wondrous Life of Caleb Gallo.

-Biography and career
+Life and career

-Antonio Marziale was born in London, England.
+Marziale was born in London, England.
 His father is Italian and his mother is from Toronto, Ontario, Canada.
 He attended The American School in Switzerland and attended Carnegie Mellon University when he was 16 years old.

 In addition to his role in Alex Strangelove, in 2017 he starred as Daryn Boston in the 12th season episode "The Memory Remains" of the fantasy horror series Supernatural.

 He plays Isaac Bancroft in Netflix's popular dystopic series Altered Carbon.

 In 2022, Marziale made his debut as a director and screenwriter in short film Starfuckers, which premiered at the 2022 Sundance Film Festival.